pluginever/wc-serial-numbers/readme.txt

 = What is the difference between Serial Numbers and License Keys? =

-Serial Numbers can be used as product labels or product identities.
+Serial Numbers can be used as product labels or product identifiers.
 It helps to prevent product theft and ensures complete control over your products.

-License Keys can be used for software activation purposes.
-It grants authorized users access and makes software usable.
-You can even set the validity date for usage and set the activation limit for user control.
+License Keys can be used for digital products and software activation purposes.
+It grants access to authorized users and makes products usable.
+You can even set the validity date for limit usage and set the activation limit.

-= Does this plugin generate serial numbers or license keys? = Serial Numbers for WooCommerce plugin generates both “serial numbers” and “license keys” depending on how you are going to use it.
+= Do I need any coding skills to operate this plugin? =

+No, you don’t need any coding or programming skills to manage the plugin.
+It's made to be simple and effective for your use.

+= What file types I can sell? =

+Well, there is no restrictions, and any file type can be sold with this plugin.
+You can sell .PDF,.DOC,.MP3,.MOV,.EPUB,.PSD,.MP4,.JPG, and any other extension that exists are supported.

+= How the keys are delivered? =

+The keys are primarily delivered to the order details page of the customer's account and to their emails.
+Also, you can deliver keys through SMS directly to your customer's phone numbers through the [Twilio SMS](https://pluginever.com/docs/wocommerce-serial-numbers/sms-integration-with-woocommerce-serial-numbers-pro/) feature.

+= Where can customers see their purchase history? =

+Your customers can see their purchase history within the my account section’s “Orders” menu.
+You can also show your users the order details and license keys available for both activation and download.

-= Can I sell my own serial numbers and license keys with this plugin? =
+= Can I import my own custom keys? =

-Yes, you can import your own serial numbers or license keys in CSV or TXT format to use them on your WooCommerce products.
+Yes, with this plugin you can sell your own custom keys and you can also bulk import your custom keys via CSV and TXT file format.

+= Can I use this plugin to provide a licensing system for my own software? =

+Yes, this plugin comes with HTTP based API integration and also has REST API functionality.
+You can easily integrate the license validation function in any of your software.
+Our plugin has a dedicated page for Software API.
+You can learn more from our [documentation](https://pluginever.com/docs/wocommerce-serial-numbers/woocommerce-serial-numbers-api-docs/) about how it works.

+= Does this plugin works with variable products? =

+Yes, the plugin supports variable products.
+You can add keys to each and every specific variation of a product.

-= Is it possible to sell activation keys for the software/program I develop? =
+= Can I customize emails? =

-Yes, The plugin comes with REST API integration that makes it easy for you to activate, deactivate, and check license keys for your software or program.
+Yes, check out the [helpful guide](https://pluginever.com/docs/wocommerce-serial-numbers/) that we've put up on how to personalize emails.

-= How does it work? =
+= What payment processors are supported? =

-Primarily this plugin will enable you to sell and manage license keys.
-When a customer purchases a license enabled product, a license key will be added with the order when the order is complete.
-You can also set orders to auto-complete for your license enabled products.
-License keys are displayed on the order confirmation page and also added with the order confirmation email.
-Your customers will be able to find the serial numbers in their account section under the order details too.
+Serial Numbers is powered by WooCommerce and it supports all the payment processors/gateways available within WooCommerce like Stripe, PayPal, Square, etc.

+= Does this plugin supports subscription/recurring payments? =

+Yes, with [WooCommerce subscription](https://woocommerce.com/products/woocommerce-subscriptions/) feature, you can create subscriptions so that customers continue paying you over time.
+This is great for selling memberships, courses, access passes, software licenses, and other products which require ongoing payments.

-= Which products are the main target of this plugin? =
+= Is this plugin translatable? =

-This WooCommerce plugin has the ability to extend and become a fully-fledged license management tool.
-The current focus highly prioritizes enabling WooCommerce store owners to sell software, game, digital products, pin codes, gift cards, and other secret codes.
+Yes, all the strings in this plugin can be translated and over time we hope to offer many translations out of the box.

+= How do I upgrade to the Pro version to get access to the advanced features? =

+You can purchase the premium version of the plugin from our [website](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/).

-= Can I ask/suggest for a new feature? =
+= Can I request/suggest a new feature? =

-Yes, of course.
-We do not create products for ourselves.
-You are always welcome to suggest new features and improvements.
+Yes, you are always welcome to [provide suggestions](https://github.com/pluginever/wc-serial-numbers/issues) for new features and enhancements.

-= How do I get the advanced features? =

-The advanced features include bulk import of license keys and automatic license generation.
-They offer much-needed productivity enhancement for every store owner.
-You can purchase the premium version from Plugiever and enjoy those advanced features.

-= How do I work with software API? =

-Serial Numbers for WooCommerce has a dedicated page for Software API.
-[You can learn more from our documentation about how it works](https://www.pluginever.com/docs/woocommerce-serial-numbers/woocommerce-serial-numbers-api-docs/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org).

 == Screenshots ==
 1. WooCommerce Serial Numbers list